LivingLegacyMedia/vowbound/chapter_02.md

 *Empty rooms.
 Large rooms, well-furnished, but silent.
 No voices.
 No laughter.*

-*Hands holding ledgers.
-Papers covered in numbers.
-Assets, properties, investments.
-Everything counted.
-Everything owned.
-Everything alone.*

-*Fading memories.
-Faces that blur with time.
-Names that slip away.
-The terror of being forgotten.*

-*A grave with no visitors.
-Wealth that passes to distant cousins who never knew him.
-A life measured in gold that turns to dust.*
+*A woman's face, young and hopeful.
+Dark hair, merchant's clothes.
+She's holding flowers—deep purple blooms with silver-edged petals that seem to glow in the sunlight.
+Wild Thornheart.
+She's offering them to someone.
+To Varon.
+"Plant one with me," she's saying.
+"Let's grow something together."*

+*But he's shaking his head.
+"After I've established myself.
+After the next trade route.
+After—"*

+*The same woman, older now.
+Hair graying at the temples.
+Standing in a garden absolutely covered in Wild Thornheart vines, their blooms cascading over trellises.
+She's no longer looking toward Varon's shop.
+She's turned away.*

+*A wedding.
+The woman in white, wearing a crown of purple and silver flowers.
+Wild Thornheart woven through her hair, clutched in her bouquet.
+Marrying a baker with flour on his hands and love in his eyes.
+The flowers are everywhere—the church entrance, the altar, the guests' lapels.*

+*Varon standing at the back of the crowd, watching.
+Alone.
+His hands empty while everyone else holds blooms she's given them.*

+*And beneath it all, a realization: she'd kept growing them.
+For years.
+Hoping he'd come.
+Until finally she'd stopped hoping and gave her heart to someone else.*

 Cassian blinked, the visions receding.
-His pulse was racing.
-What did it mean?
+His chest felt tight.
+He understood now—not just Varon's loneliness, but its specific shape.
+The woman who'd offered to build something with him.
+The flowers she'd grown, year after year, that had bloomed at her wedding to another man.

 Varon was watching him with narrowed eyes.
 "You're wasting my time."

-*Think,* Cassian told himself. *Interpret.*

-Empty rooms.
-No family.
-Varon was a wealthy man, but he lived alone.
-The sign outside said *& SONS*, but there were no sons.
-No heirs.
-No one to carry his name forward.

-Hands holding ledgers, counting wealth.
-He'd built an empire of things, but what did it mean if no one came after him?

-Fading memories.
-Fear of being forgotten.

-It clicked.

-Varon wasn't driven by greed.
-He was driven by something deeper.
-Loneliness?
-No—not quite.
-It was more existential than that.

-Legacy.

-He had everything, and he had nothing.
-Wealth that would scatter to strangers when he died.
-No continuity.
-No connection to the future.

-The seed wasn't just a seed.
-It was something that could outlive him.
-Something that would grow, generation after generation, connecting past to future.
-A living legacy.

-But Cassian wasn't certain.
-The images had been abstract, open to interpretation.
-He could be completely wrong.

-He had to guess.
+Cassian's mouth was dry.
+He had to be right about this.
+"The Wild Thornheart isn't just rare because it takes four generations to cultivate.
+It's rare because only a handful of people in the region know how to grow it anymore."
+He met Varon's gaze.
+"Meredith Baker was one of them, wasn't she?"

+Varon's face went absolutely still.

+"She grew them in her garden," Cassian continued, his heart pounding.
+"For decades.
+She was known for it.
+People came from three towns over to buy her blooms."
+He paused.
+"You could have bought from her.
+Any time these last thirty years.
+But you never did."

+The silence stretched impossibly long.

+"No," Varon said finally, his voice barely above a whisper.
+"I never did."

+Because his pride wouldn't allow it, Cassian thought to himself.
+Because going to her, even as a customer, would have meant admitting he'd been wrong.
+Would have meant seeing the life she'd built without him, the garden she'd planted with someone else.

+"This seed came from her original strain," Cassian said quietly.
+"Meredith's mother and my great-grandmother were friends in the Old Provinces.
+When they both moved here to start new lives, they shared cuttings and seeds—including the Wild Thornheart.
+My family's been growing it for four generations from that original stock.
+It's the same variety Meredith grew.
+The same flowers she wore when—" He stopped, not needing to finish.

+Varon's jaw worked silently.

 "This seed," Cassian said carefully, "has grown in my family's garden for four generations.
-My great-grandmother planted the first one.
-My grandmother saved seeds from the harvest and planted them again.
-My mother did the same.
-My father did the same.
-And now it's passed to me."

-Varon's expression was unreadable.

-"But I have no garden," Cassian continued.
-"No house, really.
-Just a rented room above the counting house.
-This seed will die with me.
-Four generations of continuity, ended."
+The same flowers Meredith grew.
+The ones she wore in her hair."
 He paused.
-"Unless someone who values legacy more than I do takes it.
-Plants it.
-Tends it.
-Passes it on."
+"She died two years ago.
+Her children sold the bakery and moved to Corwell.
+The garden was torn up for new construction.
+As far as I know, this is one of the last seeds of her original strain left in Millhaven."

+Varon's expression was unreadable, but Cassian could see the pulse hammering in his throat.

+"You could search the botanists in the capital," Cassian continued quietly.
+"Spend your forty gold royals.
+But you'd never know for certain if what you bought came from her garden.
+From the flowers she offered you when you were young."
+He met the old man's eyes.
+"This did.
+And after I'm gone, no one else will have one."

 "You think I want a garden?"
-Varon's voice was flat.
+Varon's voice was strained, barely controlled.

-"I think you want something of yours to outlive your fortune."
-Cassian met his gaze.
-"You've built an empire of things.
-Rare goods, valuable instruments, gold in the vault.
-But when you're gone, it all scatters.
-Distant cousins who never knew you will inherit it.
-Sell it.
-Spend it.
-Forget you.
-In three generations, no one will remember Varon."
+"I think you want one last chance to plant something she asked you to plant fifty years ago," Cassian said.
+"I think you want to walk past a trellis covered in purple and silver blooms and remember that once, someone loved you enough to wait.
+And you want to tend it with your own hands, the way you should have done with her."

 The merchant's jaw tightened almost imperceptibly.

-"But this seed," Cassian pressed, "this connects.
-Plant it, and forty years from now, someone will harvest it.
-Save a seed.
-Plant it again.
-And again.
-And somewhere, generations from now, someone will say: 'This came from Varon's garden.
-He gave it life.'
-That's worth more than gold."
+"But I also think you'll never go to her grave," Cassian added softly.
+"Never admit you were wrong.
+Never humble yourself enough to ask her children for a seed from the garden that no longer exists."
+He set the envelope more firmly on the counter.
+"So this is your chance.
+The only Wild Thornheart you'll ever know for sure that came from her hands to mine."

 Silence.

-Varon stared at him for a long moment.
-Then, slowly, he reached for the envelope.
+Varon stared at the envelope for a long moment.
+Then, slowly, his hand trembling, he reached for it.

 His hands were shaking.

 He opened it carefully, tipping the single seed into his palm.
-It was small, dark, unremarkable.
-But as he looked at it, Cassian saw the merchant's eyes redden.
+It was small, dark, unremarkable to anyone who didn't know what it could become.
+But as he looked at it, Cassian saw the old merchant's carefully maintained control begin to crack.

 "Your father," Varon said, his voice rough, "tried to give me one of these.
-Years ago.
-When he needed money for one of his fool expeditions.
-He offered me seeds instead of coin."
-He laughed, a harsh sound.
-"I mocked him.
-Called him mad.
-Told him seeds were worthless to a man of business."

-Varon closed his fist around the seed.
-"I was wrong."
+Fifty years ago."
+His fingers closed around the seed.
+"He said: 'Varon, it's not too late.
+She'd still wait for you if you'd plant this with her.'
+I called him a sentimental fool."

 Cassian's throat tightened.
-This was the first time anyone had spoken well of his father.
-The first time someone had suggested Rowan understood something profound.

-"He saw what I couldn't," Varon continued.
-"Or wouldn't.
-That some things matter more than their price."
-He looked up at Cassian, and his expression was raw.
-"I've spent seventy-three years winning every negotiation.
-Every trade.
-I always get the better end of the deal.
-And I'm going to die alone in a house full of expensive things that mean nothing to anyone."
+His father had known.
+Had tried to help.

+"I told him I had trade routes to establish.
+Contracts to finalize.
+That gardens were for people with time to waste."
+Varon's voice cracked.
+"He said I was trading away my life for things that would turn to dust.
+He was right."

+The silence stretched between them.

 He set the seed down gently on the counter, then turned and retrieved a wooden case from the shelf behind him.
-Inside was a surveying compass—brass and glass, precision-made, worth every bit of forty royals.
+Inside was the surveying compass—brass and glass, precision-made, worth every bit of forty royals.

-"I accept the trade," Varon said quietly.
+"I accept the trade," he said quietly.

 As the compass and the seed changed hands, Cassian felt something shift in the air.
 The shimmer around both objects pulsed, equalized, and settled.
 Not in price—they would never be equal in price.
-But in *meaning*, in *value*, they balanced perfectly.
+But in *meaning*, in *worth*, they balanced perfectly.

+The compass represented Cassian's livelihood, his ability to do his job.
+The seed represented Varon's last chance to grow something he should have planted a long time ago.
+Both were necessary.
+Both were precious.
+Both had value beyond what money could measure.

+Cassian's pulse quickened.
 It had worked.

-Cassian had read the fragments correctly.
-Interpreted the abstract impressions.
-Made the connection.

-This wasn't just the medallion.
-This was his ability to translate the coin's cryptic language into truth.
+He'd read the abstract impressions correctly, interpreted what Varon truly valued beneath all his defenses.
+This wasn't just the medallion showing him truth—this was *his* ability to understand it, to translate cryptic visions into human meaning.

-A rush of accomplishment flooded through him.
-He'd done it.

-Varon carefully placed the seed in a small wooden box, handling it like precious glass.
-For a long moment, he just stared at it.
-Then he looked up at Cassian, and his eyes were wet.
+Varon carefully placed the seed in a small wooden box lined with soft cloth, handling it with a gentleness that seemed at odds with his reputation.
+For a long moment, he just stared at it, his jaw working as if he were fighting back words he'd kept locked away for decades.

-"I'm seventy-three years old," he said quietly.
-"When I was your age, I had a woman who wanted to marry me.
-Meredith.
-Merchant's daughter from Corwell.
-She wanted children.
-A home.
-Said she could see us growing old together."
-He paused.
-"I told her I needed to build my fortune first.
-Make my name.
-That we'd marry once I'd established myself."

-His jaw tightened.
-"Five years, I said.
-Just five years.
-She waited.
-Then ten years.
-She waited.
-Then fifteen.
-And then one day I came back from a trade journey to find she'd married someone else.
-A baker.
-A man with nothing but flour on his hands and love in his heart."

-Varon's thumb traced the edge of the wooden box.
-"She died twenty years ago.
+"Your father understood something most people never do," he said finally, his voice carefully controlled again.
+"That value exists beyond what we can count or own.
+That some trades cost us everything even when we think we're winning."
+He looked up at Cassian.
+"I've spent seventy-three years getting the better end of every negotiation.
+But I lost the only deal that mattered."

+He closed the wooden box with a soft click.
+"Come back in spring.
+I'll show you where I plant it."
+A pause, and his eyes held Cassian's for a moment.
+"And perhaps... perhaps you can tell me more about your father.
+What he was searching for in all those expeditions.
+I think I owe him the courtesy of listening this time."

+Cassian nodded, his throat too tight to speak.
+He thought of the woman in the vision—the one who'd grown flowers and waited, then stopped waiting and built a good life with someone who knew what mattered.

+"She had a good life," Cassian said softly, the impressions still echoing in his mind.
+"The baker loved her.
 Six children.
-Fourteen grandchildren.
-A life that *mattered*.
-And I...
-I have a warehouse of expensive things and an empty house."

-He looked directly at Cassian.
-"Your father came to me thirty years ago.
-Before you were born.
-He was already chasing his myths and legends, already spending money he didn't have.
-He needed funding for some expedition.
-I refused, naturally.
-But before he left, he tried to give me a seed like this.
-Said: 'Varon, you're building an empire of things that will turn to dust.
-Plant this instead.
-Grow something that outlives you.'"

-Varon's voice cracked.
-"I laughed at him.
-Told him he was mad.
-That seeds were worthless to a man of business."
-He shook his head.
-"He was trying to save me from becoming this.
-And I was too blind to see it."

-Cassian felt his throat tighten.
-This wasn't just about a trade.
-This was about his father seeing something true, something profound, and being mocked for it.
-How many others had Rowan tried to help?
-How many had called him mad?

-"He understood something I didn't," Varon continued.
-"That there are things worth more than profit.
-Worth more than winning.
-I've spent fifty years getting the better end of every deal, and I have nothing to show for it but regret."
-He looked at the seed again.
-"Maybe it's too late for me.
-Maybe I've already traded away everything that mattered.
-But at least... at least I can plant this.
-Let something grow that outlasts my mistakes."

-"It's not too late," Cassian said, surprised by the conviction in his own voice.

-Varon smiled sadly.
-"You're young.
-You still believe in redemption."
-He closed the box gently.
-"Come back in spring.
-I'll show you where I plant it.
-And maybe... maybe you can tell me more about your father.
-I think I owe him the courtesy of remembering him properly."

-Cassian nodded, not trusting himself to speak.
+Many grandchildren.
+Her garden was famous for three counties.
+She was happy."

+Varon's hand froze on the wooden box.
+His eyes widened slightly, searching Cassian's face.
+"How did you—" He stopped, understanding flickering across his features.
+His father's son indeed.

+"Yes," Varon said quietly, his voice breaking on the word.
+"I heard that.
+Years ago.
+Someone told me at the market."
+He swallowed hard.
+"I'm...
+I'm glad she was happy.
+She deserved that.
+She deserved better than what I could give her."

+The words were simple, but the cost of saying them was written in every line of his face.

+Cassian nodded once more and turned to leave, giving the old merchant privacy for whatever grief or relief he needed to feel.

 As he left Varon's shop, the weight of the compass in his hands felt different.
 Not just a tool, but proof that his father had been right about something fundamental.
 That value existed beyond price.
 That some trades mattered more than others.